andreterceiro/dio-kotlin--estruturas-de-controle-de-fluxo-e-colecoes/README.md

 You also saw another example of use of **"vararg**" in the internal function **listOf()**.

 And you saw a example of "**any**", as you have more tham 1 type inside the list generated with **listof()**.

+## while and do while

+As **for loop** the behaviour and syntax is the same of the behaviour and syntax in some other programming languages and it is obvious, I will not reproduce here to save time.